The Complete Guide to Touring Assisted Living Communities

 7. Cost and Financial Options

 Assisted living costs can vary widely depending on the community and the level of care needed.
-Be sure to ask about the pricing structure, what’s included in the monthly fee, and any extra charges for additional services.
+Be sure to inquire about the pricing structure.
+Ask what’s included in the monthly fee.
+Also, find out about any extra charges for extra services.
 Understanding the full financial picture will help you make an informed decision about your loved one’s care.

 Questions to ask: